Ali-Khandouzi/STM32-Projects/4. Timer/README.md

 	Timer ex7
 	This example is about output compare mode.
 We control Timer2 CH1 and CH2 outputs in "Output compare toggle" mode.
 	This will done by comparing the value of the channel compare register (TIMx_CCRx) and the timer counter register (TIMx_CNT).
-	When these two value matches, a specific interrupt is generated (it's enabled), This allows to control the switching frequency of each channel independently, and eventually perform phase shift between channel.
+	When these two value matches, a specific interrupt is generated (if it's enabled), This allows to control the switching frequency of each channel independently, and eventually perform phase shift between channel.
 	In this example we show how to generate two output square wave signals, one running at 25kHz and one at 12.5kHz.
 Shown in video "EX7.mp4."